johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 ### Checkpoint

 We covered a lot of ground in this chapter.
-When you checked out the `part3` branch and ran the `build.sh` script, we set up a new Nest project called `httpClientApp`.
-This is a simple Nest HTTP app that includes a few routes for testing our `nestMicroservice` over the Faye transporter.
-It's worth mentioning that this branch also includes a **full final version** of the `ClientFaye` subclass of `ClientProxy` --xxx-- this is necessary for our `httpClientApp` to instantiate a client to be able to run `ClientProxy#send()` and `ClientProxy#emit()` calls.
-We'll actually build that `ClientFaye` component from scratch in the next two articles, but it's sitting there in this branch to help you test.

-For now, you can feel free to experiment at large with the `nestHttpApp` and `nestMicroservice`.
+Because we provided the `nestHttpApp` and a fully implementation of the Faye flavored `ClientProxy`, you now have a **fully working Faye Custom Transporter**.
+You can feel free to experiment at large with the `nestHttpApp` and `nestMicroservice`.
 Try issuing HTTP requests to the `nestHttpApp` like:

 > GET /customers